 The following list contains foreign language books only.
-The complete list of publication types found at the following link.
+For the complete list see the following link.

 Collective of Authors, Magdaléna Nová (ed.)